My yoga writing can now be found at:

 But I could help.

-Guiding parents of children with special needs in their yoga practice is an honor for me.
+Guiding parents of children with special needs and other caregivers in their yoga practice is an honor for me.
 To see them come in stressed, and to see them leave in a much different place, is moving.
 As I hold sacred space for them, I too am healed.

 We love our children so much.
 We also need to love and nurture ourselves.